tarantool/doc/doc/reference/reference_sql/sql-features.rst

             -   ``SELECT s1 FROM t ORDER BY s2;``
             -   :ref:`Okay <sql_order_by>`.
         *   -   E121-03
-            -   Value expressions in select list
+            -   Value expressions in ORDER BY clause
             -   ``SELECT s1 FROM t7 ORDER BY -s1;``
             -   Okay.
         *   -   E121-04